karmab/kcli/docs/index.md

 - *protocol* Defaults to ssh
 - *url* can be used to specify an exotic qemu url
 - *tunnel* Defaults to False.
 Setting it to true will make kcli use tunnels for console and for ssh access.
 You want that if you only open ssh port to your client!
-- *planview* Defaults to False.
-Setting it to true will make kcli use the value specified in *~/.kcli/plan* as default plan upon starting and stopping plan.
-Additionally, vms not belonging to the set plan wont show up when listing
 - *keep_networks* Defaults to False.
 Setting it to true will make kcli keeps networks when deleting plan

 # Available parameters for client/profile/plan files